sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 ![](http://upload.wikimedia.org/wikipedia/commons/thumb/a/a0/MVC-Process.svg/1000px-MVC-Process.svg.png)

-To make things concrete, let's think about how we might implement a Pacman clone.
+To make things concrete, let's think about how we might implement a Pac-Man clone.
 Here are the classes and the functions that you might use to implement your game:

-* **Model:** encodes the overall game state of the Pacman game (including level, position of pellets, position of Pacman and ghosts, etc.)
+* `Model`: encodes the overall game state of the Pac-Man game (including level, position of pellets, position of Pac-Man and ghosts, etc.)
   * Provides an interface to the Controller to respond appropriately to user commands
-  * Handles collisions between Pacman and ghosts as well as Pacman and small and large pellets
+  * Handles collisions between Pac-Man and ghosts as well as Pac-Man and small and large pellets
-* **Pacman:** represents the player's avatar in the game (a part of the model)
+* `PacMan`: represents the player's avatar in the game (a part of the model)
-  * Provides an interface to respond to player actions as communicated by the controller (e.g. Pacman's next move)
+  * Provides an interface to respond to player actions as communicated by the controller (e.g. Pac-Man's next move)
-* **Ghost:** represents a ghost in the game (a part of the model)
+* `Ghost`: represents a ghost in the game (a part of the model)
-* **Small pellet:** represents a small pellet in the game (a part of the model)
+* `Small pellet`: represents a small pellet in the game (a part of the model)
-* **Large pellet:** represents a large pellet in the game (a part of the model)
+* `Large pellet`: represents a large pellet in the game (a part of the model)
-* **Controller:** handles commands from the user and manipulates the model appropriately
+* `Controller`: handles commands from the user and manipulates the model appropriately
-* **PyGameView:** draws the game state encoded by the Model to a **pygame** window
+* `PyGameView`: draws the game state encoded by the Model to a **pygame** window

-There are many ways to implement Model-View-Controller, so this is not the only way to operationalize Model-View-Controller in the context of Pacman.
+There are many ways to implement Model-View-Controller, so this is not the only way to operationalize Model-View-Controller in the context of Pac-Man.
 Remember, this is not the only way to structure your object-oriented design, but we hope it will be helpful at least as a jumping off point.